zoffixznet/IOwesomeness/Action-Plan/backcompat/slurp-rest.md

 However, this caveat applies to every single read method in `IO::Handle`:
 `.slurp`, `.lines`, `.words`, `.comb`, `.get`, `.getc`, `.getchars`.
 Yet, all but `.slurp` do not have `-rest` in their name, as the behaviour is implied.
+In fact, `Seq`-returning methods even interact with each other when called on the same handle, as the file position being advanced by one iterator affects what the next item in another `Seq` will be.
+Thus, knowledge about the effect of file position on all of these methods is *essential,* and so requiring all users to use a longer name as a reminder lest they forget is antisocial.

-The longer name is even more absurd in `IO::Pipe`, on which `.seek` cannot be used.
+The longer name is even more bizarre in `IO::Pipe`, on which `.seek` cannot be used.